 Another interesting feature is the watermark on any piece of currency.
 This is made by changing the thickness of the paper to make it thicker/lighter than the rest of the note.
 This feature is also intended to increase security.

 And then we have polymer bank notes.
 They were developed in Australia and are made up of synthetic polymers like biaxially oriented polypropylene (BOPP).
 They have significant qualities that give them an upper hand over the traditional ones.
 They are much more resistant to wear and tear, more durable and have additional security features.
 Their durability allows them to have a longer life which greatly reduces the energy and cost required to replace traditional currency paper.
 Many countries have already switched to the more sustainable polymer banknotes including UK, Egypt, Romania, Canada, Maldives, Mauritania, New Zealand and the list goes on.

 Polymer currency notes have quite a complicated system of security that comprises of three levels: Primary security devices, Secondary security devices and Tertiary security devices.
 The primary security devices are those that can be noticed by users and can be as simple as metal strips.
 The Secondary security devices are programmed to be only detected by a machine.
 Whereas the Tertiary security devices can only be detected by where they were originally issued from.
 These levels of security on polymer currency notes are almost impenetrable compared to the paper money made up of cotton.

 Over the past, many other materials have also been used to make bank notes.
 Silk and leather being one of them.
 Initially these banknotes were actually hand written with ink.
-Sufficient evidence is also available of currency notes made up with linen or velvet, even wood.
-Thankfully paper notes have replaced them as we know them now.
-However, experts believe that virtual money such as cryptocurrency will eventually replace this paper money.
-The question “what is paper money made of” will loose its significance after certain time.
+Some records are also available of currency notes that were made up of linen or velvet, even wood.
+Thankfully these were replaced by paper notes as we know them now.
+However, some think that this paper money will eventually be replaced by virtual money such as cryptocurrency.
+The question “what is paper money made of” will lose its significance after certain time.